Golem-Base/compose-files/README.md

 # Golem Network Local Node Docker Compose Files

-This repository contains Docker Compose configuration files for running Golem-Base nodes locally using Docker containers.
+This repository contains Docker Compose configuration files for running Golem Base nodes locally using Docker containers.
 These configurations allow you to run and operate your own Golem node in a containerized environment.

 ## Overview

-These docker-compose files enable you to run Golem-Base nodes locally in Docker containers.
-This setup is suitable for running actual nodes that can participate in the Golem-Base, process tasks, and interact with other nodes.
+These docker-compose files enable you to run Golem Base nodes locally in Docker containers.
+This setup is suitable for running actual nodes that can participate in the Golem Base, process tasks, and interact with other nodes.

 ## Prerequisites